Facilities and Administrative Cost Recovery and Waivers

 Procedure Date: April 2019

-Facilities and Administrative costs (F&A), also called "indirect costs," are real costs that the University incurs when research, education, or outreach projects are performed at the University.
+Facilities and Administrative costs (F&A), also called "indirect costs," are real costs that the University of Nevada, Reno (University) incurs when research, education, or outreach projects are performed at the University.
 These costs include utilities and research administration services and are incurred for common or joint objectives which cannot always be specifically identified with a particular sponsored project.

 F&A cost rate agreements are negotiated every four years with the U.S. Department of Health and Human Services (DHHS), Cost Allocation Services.
 In accordance with the University's F&A agreement, indirect costs are calculated by applying the negotiated F&A rate to modified total direct cost (MTDC) expenditures on each project.
 In accordance with federal regulations, these cost rates are legally binding.

 F&A costs are real and need to be paid, if not by the granting agency then by another source of University funds.
-The University's ability to invest in research cores, renovation of research space, faculty start-up packages and research administrative staff support depends upon recovering the maximum allowable amount of facilities and administrative costs from all grants and contracts.
+The University's ability to invest in research cores, renovation of research space, faculty start-up packages and research administrative staff support depends upon recovering the maximum allowable amount of F&A costs from all grants and contracts.

 Non-Profit and Governmental Sponsors